sbrisard/sbrisard.github.io/src/content/posts/What_is_homogenization-02.md

 Homogenization is the process that relates the microstructure to the macroscopic properties.
-This relationship can be established experimentally, in a top-down approach, or theoretically, in a bottom-up approach.
+This relationship can be established experimentally or theoretically.
 These two strategies should not be seen as competing, but rather as complementary approaches to the same problem.

+On the one hand, provided that the experiments are performed correctly, the experimental approach always delivers the “correct” answer.
+However, a new experiment is required for each new microstructure.

-While the top-down approach always delivers the “correct” answer (provided that the experiments are performed correctly), efficient bottom-up approaches have the ability to be *predictive*: given the microstructure, the effective properties can be computed with no need to actually *build* the microstructure.
+On the other hand, theoretical (upscaling) approaches have the ability to be *predictive*: given the microstructure, the effective properties can be computed with no need to actually *build* the microstructure.
 This is particularly desirable in an industrial context, where numerical modelling is gradually supplanting physical testing.
+The downside is that all the relevant physics must be accounted for *at the scale of the microstructure*.
+While this is relatively easy in the case of e.g. linear elasticity of composites, it is a much more difficult task in the case of e.g. linear elasticity of unsaturated porous media, where we need to account for all menisci.

-In my research, I preferably resort to bottom-up approaches.
-The remainder of this series will therefore be devoted to homogenization through upscaling.
+In my research, I preferably resort to theoretical homogenization, to which the remainder of this series will be devoted.
+In the next instalment, we will discuss periodic vs. random homogenization.

 <!-- -*- coding: utf-8; fill-column: 80 -*- -->